How I became an International Dog Mule

 We come home from our holidays sun-kissed and relaxed, but that haunting image of malnourished animals lingers.
 You wish you were able to take them all home with you.
 You think to yourself “ What can I do, how can I help?”
 You do some research, send money, volunteer and even sometimes bring one or two lovely pups back with you, but like myself, you want to do more.
 Here is one way you are able to do more, which brings me to how I became an International Dog Mule for the organization Take A Chance On (TACO) Dog Rescue.

 It is reported that there is one stray dog for every seven humans in Mexico.
 There are very few resources to spay/neuter and vaccinate and even remotely enrich the lives of these lovely dogs.
-Yet, in the meantime almost everyone I have spoken to in Vancouver is on a wait list to adopt a dog.
-People drive hundreds of kilometers from Vancouver in hope of bringing home a little bundle of joy.

 My experience was easy and wonderfully rewarding.
 All costs and arrangements and current vaccinations are handled by TACO.
 I plan to head down to Mexico in the u